Lakehouse

 The Lakehouse view shows all tables in your data catalog.
 Tables are organized by schema (namespace) and show metadata like row count, size, and column count.
 Click any table to see its full schema and preview data.

 Tables are scoped to your workspace.
-Each workspace has its own catalog branch
+Each workspace has its own catalog,

 without cross-workspace conflicts.